Imran4424/Machine-Learning-Models/README.md

 ### Linear Regression

 Linear regression sometimes called as mother of all machine learning models.
 Linear regression model try to determine the linear relationship between the independent and dependent variables.
+This indicates that, the change in the independent variables will be reflected in the dependent variable proportionally.

 ## Classification